BenWorsley-19/music-enterprise/README.md

 The code here is structured and written so to provide an example of an enterprise-like codebase to showcase OO design and styles of tests for those who have not had much experience working in such codebases.
 I have not used a framework here or ORM to keep the codebase simple and easy to understand.
+I have provided some thoughts in the code base in the form of comments/docs with "NOTE:" next to them.

 ## Code problem statement
 You work for a very popular music streaming service.
 Your product manager wants to implement a "Quick Listens"